opf/openproject/docs/system-admin-guide/projects/project-attributes/README.md

 ![OpenProject project attribute details editing](open_project_system_admin_guide_project_attributes_details.png)

-The *Enabled in projects* tab will show a list of all the projects this project attributes was activated in.
+The *Projects* tab will show a list of all the projects this project attributes was activated in.

 ![Project attributes enabled in projects list in OpenProject administration](open_project_system_admin_guide_project_attributes_enabled_in_projects.png)